-Mobile Phones may not be audible or visible after students enter the building in the morning until after school (07:40-14:55).
+Mobile Phones may not be audible or visible after students enter the building in the morning until after school (07:15-15:00).
 Mobile phones heard and/or used without permission during school hours will be confiscated and sent to the Middle School Office for safekeeping.
 If mobile phones are permitted to be used for educational purposes, the teacher will communicate this with their students.
+Teachers can request for mobile phones to be placed on their desk if a student leaves their lesson for any reason.
+This is to ensure the safety and wellbeing of all of our MS community.

 1st Offense: The phone is kept with the MS Secretary until the end of the school day.

-2nd Offense: The phone is kept in the Dean's office until the end of the school day.
-This will be recorded in the Student Planner.
+2nd Offense: The phone is kept in the Assistant Principals office until the end of the school day.